 Armour reduces the Physical damage from Hits.
 Armour does nothing against non-Physical damage or against things that do not Hit (like Damage over Time effects).
 Note that Spells can deal Physical damage in Path of Exile, and Attacks can deal non-Physical damage: Armour would reduce a Physical Spell's damage, but not a non-Physical Attack's damage.

 The math behind Armour is complex, but is not necessary for most players to handle in detail.
-Roughly speaking, Armour's effect on damage scales between a roughly percentage based amount of small Hits to a flat reduction on very large ones.
-Armour can reduce the value of a Hit by at most one-tenth your armor value (so 10 Armour will reduce each Hit by at most 1 damage), and reduces larger hits by a smaller percentage than smaller ones.
+Roughly speaking, Armour's effect on damage scales between a roughly percentage based amount of small Hits to a flat reduction of just less than 1/10th your armor value on very large ones.
+Armour can reduce the value of a Hit by at most one-tenth your armor value (so 10 Armour will reduce each Hit by at most 1 damage).

 Mechnically speaking, Armour prevents a percentage of Physical damage from the Hit, based on how large the Hit is relative to your Armour.
 Other sources of "% additional Physical Damage Reduction when Hit" are then added to the amount computed from Armour, meaning that such effects are effectively much stronger the more Armour you have (and Armour is stronger the more such effects you have).
 This total Physical Damage Reduction caps at 95% of any given hit prevented, including both Armour and other sources.

 Armour is associated with Strength, so nodes affecting it are found in the Strength area of the Passive tree at the lower-left and Armour equipment tends to have red sockets.

 Note that, confusingly, 'Armour' is also Path of Exile's term for Boots, Gloves, Chest Armour, and Helms.
 Which one we mean is usually clear from context.